DerDu/MOC-Framework/README.md

 ------------------------------------------------------------------------------------------------------------------------

 Please take into account that current versions of MOC-Framework and plugins could contain serious bugs.
 Don't use them in production environments.
-All problems or comments regarding current versions please insert into
+All problems or comments regarding current versions please report to
 <https://github.com/DerDu/MOC-Framework/issues>.

 ------------------------------------------------------------------------------------------------------------------------